oasis-open/cti-documentation/faq.md

 ### How do I verify my software is STIX™/TAXII™ 2 interoperable? ###

-The Interoperability Subcommittee of the CTI TC has developed a 2-Part Committee Note that establishes a step-by-step guide to a self-certification process.
-Once a Producer of STIX feeds, a vendor providing a Threat Intelligence Platform (TIP), a vendor providing a Security Incident and Event Management (SIEM) tool, a vendor that provides threat mitigation systems (TMS), or a vendor that provides threat detection systems (TDS) executes the steps outlined, demonstrates successful interoperability, and documents such, that supplier may submit a statement to OASIS testifying to the self-certification.We are using TMS to refer to tools such as firewalls and intrusion prevention systems.
+The Interoperability Subcommittee of the CTI TC has developed a 2-Part Committee Note that establishes a step-by-step guide to a self-certification process for various personas.
+Once a Producer of STIX feeds content, a vendor providing a Threat Intelligence Platform (TIP), a vendor providing a Security Incident and Event Management (SIEM) tool, a vendor that provides threat mitigation systems (TMS), or a vendor that provides threat detection systems (TDS) executes the steps outlined, demonstrates successful interoperability, and documents such, that supplier may submit a statement to OASIS testifying to the self-certification.
+We are using TMS to refer to tools such as firewalls and intrusion prevention systems.
 We are using TDS to refer to tools such as intrusion detection software and web proxies.

 The self-certification process is intended to be policed by market forces.
 If a vendor or supplier self-certifies and is shown to be misrepresenting its products the OASIS Community will remove the vendor from the STIX/TAXII 2 compatible products list after verification of the claim.